All Episodes

 You know what?

-This would be a good time to go do sound bites one, two, and three.
+This would be a good time to go do soundbites one, two, and three.

-This this is a stunning reversal.
+This is a stunning reversal.

-This ABC poll that the Washington Post reports today that Obama's approvals at 42% as well.
+And by the way, hop scotch, this ABC poll that the Washington Post reports today, Obama's approval is at 42% as well.

-Uh you just don't see, you just don't see massive changes in a trend line like this.
+And now this Gallup poll that you just don't see, you just don't see massive changes in a trend line like this.

 Role of the federal government in ensuring Americans have coverage.